At the University of Sydney our approach is global, collaborative and visionary.

 Together we are working towards common goals in the best research and teaching environment for quantum technologies in Australia.

 What exotic properties of quantum mechanics give quantum computers their power?
 How do we scale up that weirdness from the size of an atom to the size of a mainframe?
-Our theory team led by Professor Stephen Bartlett, Professor Andrew Doherty and Associate Professor Steven Flammia exploits the latest results from quantum materials, the mathematics of topology, machine learning and even string theory to design the best quantum architectures for tomorrow's supercomputers.
+Our theory team led by Professor Stephen Bartlett, Professor Andrew Doherty, Associate Professor Steven Flammia and Dr Arne Grimsmo exploits the latest results from quantum materials, the mathematics of topology, machine learning and even string theory to design the best quantum architectures for tomorrow's supercomputers.

 Controlling small ensembles of atomic ions in vacuum allows Professor Michael Biercuk’s team to learn how to control and build new technologies powered by quantum coherence.
 The team focuses on adapting concepts from control engineering for the manipulation of quantum devices and the development of new classes of quantum simulators for chemistry and materials science